 For four years I looked and photographed.
 My interest was aesthetic at first, inspired by the color photography emerging during the 70s and the unexpected beauty of my surroundings.
 But I soon realized that I was also documenting a fragile corner of southern California that would soon be overwritten.
 I made prints from about one hundred negatives and put everything into storage for thirty years.

 Days of Hands · Ongoing

 We are hungry to touch, to hold things.
 Fingers seek out surfaces both welcoming and steely hard.
-Sometimes we draw the world to us in handfuls, altering it and leaving faint traces of ourselves behind.
+We draw the world to us in handfuls, altering it and leaving faint traces of ourselves behind.
 Things wear away.
 Faces and objects reveal their received marks.

 Walking around with a camera satisfies a touching tic.
 It’s hard in the palm.
 If you like what you see then your finger can pinch it—shutter release.
 In this way you can navigate a city by touch and keep part of it for yourself.

 After years of constructing and photographing little urban fragments I started walking the streets of Los Angeles with a roll film camera.
-But the desire to hand craft an image is hard to kill and eventually I took a scissor to the neat little negatives and began snipping them.
+But the desire to hand craft an image is hard to kill, so eventually I took a scissors to the neat little negatives—sometimes snipping and combining them.
 It reactivates a past moment, disturbing its breathless universe.
-Sometimes I make things or travel to other cities and I cut those negatives as well.
+If I make something to shoot or travel to another city, I often cut those negatives as well.